 From September thru November, we currently have 9 markets/shows on our calendar (and we haven't even finalized December, yet).
 Last year, I believe we only did 4 shows — total — from September to December.
 But this year, we are full-time entrepreneurs.
 Which means we're going FULL STEAM AHEAD.

 While applying for all the markets this year, we started confusing the details for each show.
 What booth size is this one?
 Have we paid the vendor fee, yet?
 How much did we pay?
 Is that application live, yet?
 What date is that show?
 Are you sure we didn't apply for another show on that date???
 And so on and so forth.
 In order to keep track of all the details for every show we applied for, we decided to create a master spreadsheet.
 On this spreadsheet, we included EVERY possible detail we might need for every show we applied for or were thinking about applying for.
 From the name and location to the date the application goes live.
 From the app due date to the date we expect to hear back about acceptance.
 From the booth size to whether electricity was an option ...
 ALL the details are now kept in ONE place.

 Want your own spreadsheet?
-You can download the blank version of our template below by clicking here or on the image below (we left Cooper Young Festival in there for reference).
+You can download the blank version of our template below by clicking here (we left Cooper Young Festival in there for reference).

 2. BOOTH LAYOUT

 I don't remember when we first implemented this step — I just know we've been doing it for a few years now and it's become a huge time saver.